khawajaazfar2000/khawajaazfar2000/README.md

 <h1 align="center">👋🏽 Hi, my name is Azfar.</h1>
-<h3 align="center">🎓 Soon to be grad with a Bachelor of Science in Software Engineering.
+<h3 >🎓 Soon to be grad with a Bachelor of Science in Software Engineering.
 (July 2024)

 🌇 Lahore Native, passionate about creating community and connecting like-minded peoples, which helps them get social and communication skills.